SpotswoodCollege/eotc-helper/README.md

 Education Outside the Classroom Helper is a Rails web app for helping teachers organize class trips, without lots of paperwork.
 It is currently unfinished.

+__DISCLAIMER: Do not attempt to run eotc-helper in a production environment yet!
+It is not finished, and may lack features, have bugs, or crash entirely!__

 ## Status

 [![Build Status](https://travis-ci.org/SpotswoodCollege/eotc-helper.svg?branch=master)](https://travis-ci.org/SpotswoodCollege/eotc-helper)